 1 tablespoon olive oil (optional)

-6 drops of organic sweet orange essential oil (like this)
+6 drops of organic sweet orange essential oil (learn how to get my favorite essential oils at wholesale prices here.)

 1. In a double boiler, melt together the beeswax, shea butter, and coconut oil until they become a smooth, uniform liquid.